Arthrosamid® Injections

 We ask all patients to provide written consent prior to booking an injection to ensure they have read and understood the information provided.

-Whilst we do not require a doctor to refer you for an injection but we will supply you with a report after the procedure which we suggest you forward to your GP for your medical records.
+Whilst we do not require your doctor to refer you for an injection – we will supply you with a report after the procedure which we suggest you forward to your GP or consultant for your medical records.

-What happens when I book to have a Arthrosamid injection?
+What happens when I book to have an Arthrosamid® injection?

-Once this has been screened you will be contacted to discuss and issues identified and to potentially make an appointment
+Once this has been screened you will be contacted to discuss any issues identified and and arrange an appointment if appropriate

 - For patients without allergy towards penicillin, 1g of Flucloxacillin plus 1g of Azithromycin

-- For patients with known or suspect allergy towards penicillin, 600mg of Clindamycin plus 1g of Azithromycin
+- For patients with known or suspected allergy towards penicillin, 600mg of Clindamycin plus 1g of Azithromycin

 - 1g of Azithromycin plus 400mg Moxifloxacin